Three ways to make school lunches easier

 3. Pack and go

 Presentation is really important because a lunch that looks appealing is much more likely to be eaten.
 Bento-style containers are fabulous for school lunches as they eliminate the need for plastic bags and wrapping.
 Silicone muffin cups are also really useful for separating food in lunch boxes.
 And don’t forget to keep a supply of ice packs or ice bricks in the freezer to keep cold foods fresh.
-Including an ice brick in the lunchbox will make sure that frozen foods that safely, just like they would in the fridge at home.
+Including an ice brick in the lunchbox will make sure that chilled foods remain safe, just like they would in the fridge at home.
 Pack sandwiches, fruit and dairy items like yoghurt in the lunchbox the night before and pop in the fridge.
 That means that in the morning you just have to top up with any pantry or freezer items and you’re good to go.